Pacific Soils Portal

 Information and knowledge on Pacific soils, their health and uses

-The Pacific Soils Portal brings together soil data, dating back to the 1960s, for five Pacific countries – Fiji, Samoa, Tonga, Kiribati, and Tuvalu.
+The Pacific Soils Portal brings together soil data, dating back to the 1960s, for six Pacific countries – Fiji, Samoa, Tonga, Kiribati, Tuvalu, and Vanuatu.

 PSP is a major milestone for agricultural extension officers, land users, and decision-makers, as users can access location-specific interpretive knowledge of soil properties, and find out whether a soil is suitable for a proposed agricultural use, all at the click of a button.